SzymonLisowiec/SheepToasts/README.md

 Light weight and simple custom alerts (toasts) in pure JavaScript.
 **You have to use [Animate.css](https://daneden.github.io/animate.css/), to use animations of toasts.**

+## Version 1.1
+- Added zIndex for SheepToasts's root.
+- Corrected appending toasts and their buttons.

 ## Constructor
 ```JavaScript
 var SheepToasts = new SheepToasts(options);